Azure/bicep/src/vscode-bicep/README.md

 # Key features of the Bicep VS Code extension

-The [bicep VS Code extension](https://docs.microsoft.com/azure/azure-resource-manager/bicep/install#vs-code-and-bicep-extension) is capable of many of the features you would expect out of other language tooling.
+The [Bicep VS Code extension](https://docs.microsoft.com/azure/azure-resource-manager/bicep/install#vs-code-and-bicep-extension) is capable of many of the features you would expect out of other language tooling.
 Here is a comprehensive list of the features that are currently implemented.

 ## Validation